sciapp/gr-documentation/src/encoding.rst

 Latin-1 and UTF-8.

-Some `workstation types <workstation_types>`_ lack any support for UTF-8 or Unicode in general (e.g. *pdf* and *ps*) and others are restricted to a subset of characters due to missing glyphs in the fonts distributed as part of GR (e.g. *cairo*).
+Some `workstation types <workstation_types>`_ lack any support for UTF-8 or Unicode in general and convert all input strings to Latin-1 (e.g. *pdf* and *ps*) and others are restricted to a subset of characters due to missing glyphs in the fonts distributed as part of GR (e.g. *cairo*).
+We plan to address these issues in future releases.